top of page

 Frame 47.png

-• Current nebulizer deliver only 10% of drug
+• Current nebulizers mostly deliver only 10% of the drug to patients

-• Nebulizers don’t collect, nor analyze patient’s data
+• Nebulizers don’t collect nor analyze patient’s treatment data

-• Doctors don’t have a channel to analyze treatment
+• Doctors/Physicians don’t have a channel to analyze treatment

 Target Users